 The Senior Pass has cost $10 since 1994.
 Until August 28, U.S. citizens and permanent residents who are 62 years or older can purchase the lifetime Senior Pass for $10.
 Previously purchased lifetime Golden Age or Senior Passes will be honored for the lifetime of the pass holder.

-The pass can be purchased for $10 before August 28 at a national park or other Federal recreation area that charges an entrance fee.
+The pass can be purchased for $10 before August 28 at a national park or other Federal recreation area that charges an entrance or standard amenity (day use) fee.
 The pass can also be obtained by mail or on line, for $10 before August 28 but there will be an additional $10 charge for processing, for a total of $20.
 Due to expected high order volume, there could be delays with online and mail order processing of up to several months.

-The Senior Pass covers all entrance fees and may provide senior discounts for things such as tours or campsites.
+The Senior Pass covers all entrance fees and standard amenity (day use) fees and may provide senior discounts for things such as tours or campsites.
 The pass also waives the entrance fee for travelling companions.
-At per-vehicle fee sites, the pass admits the owner and all passengers in a noncommercial vehicle.
-At a per-person fee site, the pass admits the pass owner and three other adults.
+At per-vehicle fee sites, the pass admits the pass holder and all passengers in a noncommercial vehicle.
+At a per-person fee site, the pass admits the pass holder and three other adults.
 Children under 16 are always admitted free.